MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

   which specifies that GM fluxes are parameterized into a :ref:`bolus advective transport <GM_bolus_desc>`, rather than implemented as a :ref:`"skewflux" transport <sub_gmredi_skewflux>` via added terms in the diffusion tensor (see Griffies 1998 :cite:`gr:98`).
 The skewflux form is the package default.
   Analytically, these forms are identical, but in practice are discretized differently.
+  For instance, the bolus form will, by default, advect tracers with combined eulerian and bolus transport (i.e, residual transport) which then inherits the higher order precision of the selected advection scheme 7.
   This can lead to noticeably different solutions in some setups (anecdotally, particularly where you have steeply sloping isopycnals near boundaries).
 For diagnostic purposes, the bolus form permits a straightforward calculation of the actual advective transport (from the GM part), whereas obtaining this transport using the skewflux form is less straightforward due to discretization issues.